natelust/CloakingVarWriteup/writeup.md

 corresponding dict (or array in the case of fastlocals).
 This statement checks if a pointer is null, so very minimal.
 All other changes are put inside this if block.

-This only modifies behaviors of dicts that are used as namespace containers.
+This only modifies the behaviors of dicts that are used as namespace containers.
 Dicts that are used in the normal course of a user program retain the existing behavior.
-This is both because the operation acts on the dict itself, and that this is likely to be the least confusing behavior.
-This behavior the same for all container types that are not "namespaces".
+This is both because the operation can be seen as acting on the dict itself, and that this is likely to be the least confusing behavior.
+This behavior is the same for all container types that are not "namespaces".
 This means that a cloaking variable in a dictionary will be seen as a cloaking variable and not what the cloaking variable implements.
 Though technically namespaces are the same as the dict type, in practice they appear differently to users.

 As of the time of writing this document, this behavior does not extend to `__slots__` and or closure variables.
 These retain the existing look-up behavior, i.e. the user will see the cloaking variable, and not